 Late payment interest and fees apply if you did not pay the charge in full by 31 March 2012 or set up a direct debit.

-You can create an account either directly on the Household Charge website or by using the New Account Registration form HC12N (pdf).
+To claim a waiver, you must register the property using the New Account Registration form HC12N (pdf).
 Printed copies of this form are available in most local authority offices, libraries and Citizens Information Centres.
-They are also available in post offices but the post offices do not handle completed forms or payments.
+They are also available in post offices.
+Please note that post offices do not handle completed forms or payments.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.